TayyabInsights/Data-Analytics-Projects-Using-Microsoft-Excel/Pizza-Sales-Analysis/README.md

 #### Explanation:
 - The dataset does not include demographic details such as **age, gender, income levels, or location**, which are essential for understanding customer preferences.
-- For example, knowing if "Veggie" pizzas underperform due to unpopularity among specific demographics (e.g., younger customers) could guide more targeted strategies.
+- For example, knowing if "Veggie" pizzas underperform due to unpopularity among specific demographics ( younger customers) could guide more targeted strategies.

 #### Impact:
 - **Marketing Limitations**: Campaigns and product development initiatives may not resonate with the preferences of key customer segments.